raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 ```
 r1.add_picutre('IMAGE.PNG', width = Inches (6))
 ```
-And once I'd done that I had a word document filled with information about the raw data that I'd inputed.
+And once I'd done that I had a word document filled with information about the raw data that I'd inputted.
 It was pretty cool to see that my code was able to take a raw set of numbers and spit out useful information and graphs.
 I learnt how to output word documents, a skill I think will come in pretty handy in the future, and began to learn the basics of matplotlib, which is always useful.